Updated: Aug 17

 Living without fear-based thinking should not make you feel immune to the natural consequences of your actions.
 It does not eliminate legitimate concerns.
 If you are worried about paying your bills this month, you might find that fear-based thinking has you spinning out worrying about losing the house, your car, feeding your kids, etc. If you ask to be healed of your fear-based thoughts, you should still be concerned about paying your bills this month.
 However, now you can work toward making your bills get paid without all the added drama and negative emotion.

 As I re-read Engle’s book this week I started thinking of some other ways to apply this prayer as well.
 She talks about fears becoming roadblocks keeping us from solving our problems because we are too afraid to take action.
-Even if you aren’t getting caught up in a spinout, sometimes quiet, insidious fears can creep into our thinking and subtly alter our thinking to the point that we don’t see a solution to our problems.
+Even if you aren’t getting caught up in a spinout, sometimes quiet, insidious fears can creep into our minds and subtly alter our thinking to the point that we don’t see solutions to our problems.
 We think we are looking at a situation logically, but those fears are quietly setting up barriers we cannot see around.
 We are just as stuck as we were with the spinout, it is simply harder to recognize.

 “The cause of your fear is in your mind, not in the external world.
 So when you heal that cause, the effect is to change the external world.”